warehouse-pg/whpg-docs/docs/docs/7x/analytics/madlib.md

 1. Download the MADlib extension package.
 2. Copy the MADlib package to the WarehousePG coordinator host.
-3. Follow the instructions in [Verifying the WarehousePG Software Download](../install_guide/verify_sw.html) to verify the integrity of the **WarehousePG Advanced Analytics MADlib** software.
 4. Unpack the MADlib distribution package.
 For example:

     ```